Diego195200/data_analysis/PANDAS functions, methods, objects.md

 # Useful information

+* it’s optimal to sort our index before we look up any row
+* A MultiIndex is an index made of multiple levels.
+* A MultiIndex uses tuples of values to store its labels.
+* A DataFrame can store a MultiIndex on both its row and column axis.
+* The sort_index method sorts MultiIndex levels.
+Pandas can sort index levels individually or as a group.
+* The label-based loc and the position-based iloc accessors require additional arguments to extract the proper combination of rows and columns.
+* Pass tuples to the loc and iloc accessors to avoid ambiguity.
+* The reset_index method integrates index levels as DataFrame columns.
+* Pass the set_index method a list of columns to build a MultiIndex from existing DataFrame columns.
+* The order matters when setting a multiindex, first must be the categorical data with less values
+* Columns with a small number of unique items usually represent categorical data and are good candidates for index levels
+* The xs method allows us to extract rows by providing a value for one MultiIndex level
+* The form `df['name2':'name2']` just is valid, and it extract multiples rows. **it is not valid `df['name']` for this use `df.loc['name']`
+* When should use in multiIndex`df['outer category']` to extract the level 0, if we can't extract at once the level 2
+* The `loc[]` accessor extracts by index label, and the `iloc[]` accessor extracts by index position.
+* Indices can hold various data types: strings, numbers, datetimes, and more
+* The pandas documentation recommends the following indexing strategy to avoid uncertainty.
+Use the first argument to loc for row index labels and the second argument for column index labels.
+* pandas distinguishes between list and tuple arguments to accessors.
+Use a list to store multiple keys.
+Use a tuple to store the components of one multilevel key
+* A good way to start thinking about the MultiIndex object as an index in which each label can store multiple pieces of data.
 * Pandas Series has one dimension, DataFrames two dimensions, but actually it is possible to work in more dimensions with the `MultiIndex`
+* In pandas terminology, the collection of tuple values at the same position forms a level of the MultiIndex.
 * Delete a column with `df.drop(columns='columname')` or with `del df['columname']`
 * How can we know all different values a column can contain?
 With the `unique()` method
 * The process of cleaning data is called wrangling or munging